 I attended Tigard schools, graduated from the University of Oregon with a French degree and Pacific University with a Masters in Teaching.
 After student teaching in Yamhill-Carlton and Tigard-Tualatin School Districts, I taught French and Spanish at Tualatin High School, Reading and Special Education in Milton-Freewater, and ultimately returned to my alma mater Tigard High School to teach world languages once again.
 My own children attend Wilsonville schools and I am grateful for their teachers and our communities who invest in public education through local bonds and levies.

-I love being an educator, but I am humbled and honored to be able to support staff and students in public education in a different
+I love being an educator, and I am honored to be able to support staff and students in public education in a different

 way now that I am a legislator.
 In my seat in the House of Representatives, I want to ensure that our public schools have stable funding from cradle to career and adequate state resources to tackle our most pressing classroom challenges.
 In my first term, I helped pass the Student Success Act, bringing critically needed investments into our schools to lower class size, increase behavioral health supports and strategically target learning disparities.
 I will continue work hard to fund the education

 I will work toward safer communities, logical transportation